JNapoli/aether/README.md

 will run inference for each jpg image contained in the provided directory and output a csv file containing the image name, the predicted class, and the probability.
 Inference was benchmarked on my machine and the rate was 96 images per second.
-Further performance gains may be achieved by migrating to a more scalable development server other than Flask.
+Further performance gains may be achieved by migrating to a more scalable production server other than Flask.

 For convenience, a [zipped directory](./data/MNIST_jpeg_for_inference.zip)